nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 | `Whitelist_config`         | `fa2_whitelist_config_entry_points` |
 | `Custom_config`            | Not specified                       |

-Config entry points may be implemented either by FA2 token contract (then the returned address will be `SELF`), or by a separate contract (see recommended implementation pattern using transfer hook).
+Config entry points may be implemented either within the FA2 token contract itelf (then the returned address will be `SELF`), or in a separate contract (see recommended implementation pattern using transfer hook).

 ## Transfer Hook

-Transfer hook is a recommended design pattern to implement FA2.
-The idea is to separate core token transfer logic and permission policy.
+Transfer hook is a recommended design pattern to implement FA2, enabling separation of core token transfer logic and permission policy.

 ### Transfer Hook Motivation

 Usually different tokens require different permission policies which define who can transfer and receive tokens.
-There is no single permission policy which fits all scenarios.
+There is no single permission policy which can fit all scenarios.
 For instance, some game tokens can be transferred by token owners, but nobody else.
 In some financial token exchange application tokens are to be transferred by special exchange operator account, but not directly by token owners